AzmiHaider92/Perfect-loop-gif-nerf/README.md

 # Data
 The objects used in this project are scenes taken from the dataset: https://ai.meta.com/datasets/CO3D-dataset/
-(you can see the jumpiness in the gif below)
+(Notice the jumpiness in the gif below)

 <p align="center">
   <img src="extra/rgb_maps.gif" width="400" />